sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 Kids don't really care if it's 100% screen accurate or sanded finished, but they do care that it's is sturdy, great looking, noisy and flashy.

+As it's said, it's a kid size model, if your looking for an adult size screen accurate proton pack, this great model migth be your wat to go : https://github.com/mr-kiou/q-pack

 HISTORY :